kotv-gaming/kotv-docs/KOTV Constitution.md

 §5.2 A petition from members (at least three signatures required) can be made to turn the decision from an official vote into a **Community Meeting** vote, which must be announced 3 days prior to the voting, requiring a two/third majority to pass.

-§5.3 To make the vote valid, the following text needs to be used to inform before: “Me, Name, Outfit rank, am invoking article 5 of the constitution to hold an early election, demote or kick elected or former officials”.

 ### §6.
 Miscellaneous

 §6.1 **Staff**, **Force Commander** and **Community Leader **may be worth one vote to decide on **Community Policies**.